emissary-ingress/emissary/docs/topics/using/projects.md

 +--------> https://<host>/.preview/<prefix>/3234abc.../
 ```

-## The `ProjectCommit` resource
+## The `ProjectRevision` resource

-The `Project` resource accomplishes its goals by delegating to the `ProjectCommit` resource which in turn manages other kubernetes resources.
-The `Project Controller` will create a `ProjectCommit` for every git commit that is to be staged or deployed:
+The `Project` resource accomplishes its goals by delegating to the `ProjectRevision` resource which in turn manages a number of other kubernetes resources.
+The `Project Controller` will create a `ProjectRevision` for every git commit that is to be staged or deployed:

 ```
-$ kubectl get projectcommits
+$ kubectl get projectrevisions
 NAME              PROJECT   REF                 REV         STATUS         AGE foo-07d04b...     foo       refs/heads/master   07d04b...
 Deployed       2d
 foo-19f77a...     foo       refs/pull/8/head    19f77a...
 Building       25s